Indigenous Quill Art Exhibition Premieres at Ziibiwing Center, Showcasing MSU Museum Collections

 “The MSU Museum is honored to collaborate on this exhibition where past meets present to amplify Indigenous voices and share knowledge of their artistic traditions,” said Devon Akmon, Director of the MSU Museum.
 “The Museum’s collection is a great resource for creating connections and bringing awareness to cultural diversity.”

-The exhibition is on view at the Ziibiwing Center through the end of the year before traveling to four additional venues.
+The exhibition is on view at the Ziibiwing Center through March 15, 2025 before traveling to four additional venues.
 A special celebratory program is planned for December 6, 2024, from 1:00 – 3:00 p.m. at the Ziibiwing Center.

 This project was led by the collaborative efforts of the Ziibiwing Center for Anishinabe Culture and Lifeways; the Michigan Traditional Arts Program and MSU Office of University Outreach and Engagement; and the Michigan State University Museum.
 The project has been made possible through support from the Terra Foundation for American Art, National Endowment for the Arts, Institute of Museum and Library Services, The Andrew W. Mellon/Less Commonly Taught Language Grant at Michigan State University, Michigan Traditional Arts Exhibition Fund/MSU with additional in-kind support from the Ziibiwing Center of Anishinabe Culture and Lifeways (Saginaw Chippewa Indian Tribe of Michigan), Michigan State University Museum, Eyaawing Museum and Cultural Center (Grand Traverse Band of Ottawa and Chippewa Indians), Ojibwe Cultural Foundation (Manitoulin Island, Canada), Northwest Michigan Arts & Culture Network, Michigan Traditional Arts Program/MSU, Michigan State University Native American Institute, and the MSU Office for University Outreach and Engagement.